VibeCodingLabs/forge-os/README.md

 ForgeOS is the public post-wipe recovery and command-center bootstrap repo for rebuilding a Debian-based AI automation workstation from a clean install.

-It is designed for Ghostnode / VibeCodingLabs operator machines, starting with the HP14 lab station, then promoting stable layers to the main workstation.
+It is designed for VibeCodingLabs operator machines, starting with the HP14 lab station, then promoting stable layers to the main workstation.

 ## What this repo does